 We believe that every young person deserves a solid financial education, and that we have a role to play in helping future generations to become financially confident consumers.
 So, we created MoneySense.

 It is our flagship financial education programme for young people, delivering learning to 5-18 year olds, both in the classroom and at home.
-MoneySense resources are used in 66% of UK secondary schools across the UK.
-During 2017, our employees supported an average of 7 classroom workshops every teaching day.
-Through MoneySense, our ambition is to help a further one million young people learn about money by the end of 2018.
+MoneySense resources are used in 86% of secondary schools across the UK.
+During 2018, our employees helped over 77,000 young people learn about money through our MoneySense volunteer workshops.

-Our Financial Health Check service helps customers to organise their finances and prioritise and achieve their financial goals.
-From suggesting some easy ways to stay in control of day-to-day spending, to recommending simple ideas to build up savings, a free one-to-one Financial Health Check is designed to make money work smarter and help customers realise their goals and dreams.
+Our Financial Health Check helps put customers in control, so they can organise their finances, achieve their goals and make more of important life moments.
+From suggesting some easy ways to stay in control of day-to-day spending, to recommending simple ideas to build up savings, the personalised one-to-one Financial Health Check is designed to make money work smarter.

 Preventing financial difficulties

 We know that things don’t always go to plan, and where possible we offer support to customers before they get into financial difficulties.

 - Royal Bank of Scotland are proud to be a 2018 headline sponsor for the Money Advice Scotland annual conference.
 This event plays a vital role in helping the debt advice sector address issues such as financial capability, inclusion and discuss emerging issues in debt advice.

 - In addition to the help and assistance provided earlier in the customer journey we also have a pre arrears contact strategy.
 Where we proactively contact customers (and assist those who contact us) providing support and guidance on budgeting and signposting free debt advice, helping to prevent these customers falling into financial difficulty.

 - In 2018 we sent over 67,500 letters and had over 96,000 conversations with customers helping to prevent them falling into financial difficulty.